bitsy-ai/printnanny-os/site/docs/faq/founding-membership.md

 ## What is your refund policy?

-If you're not satisfied with PrintNanny or realize the Founding Member program isn't a good fit for you - we'll provide a full **full refund**.
+If you're not satisfied with PrintNanny or realize the Founding Member program isn't a good fit for you - we'll provide a **full refund**.
 Send an email to leigh@printnanny.ai to start the refund process.

 ## Why are so few memberships available?